 Ms. Israel advises public agencies on a range of issues including land use, development and planning; water matters including groundwater sustainability and stormwater; housing and successor agency matters; franchises and public contracting issues including public works construction; compliance with AB 1234, the Public Records Act, the Brown Act and conflict of interest laws; election laws; CEQA; and First Amendment matters.

-Ms. Israel devotes a substantial amount of time to drafting legislation and contracts, and negotiating real estate, housing and development transactions, including drafting agreements for property acquisition and the development of commercial, industrial and housing projects as well as agreements relating to water mitigation and the use and sale of recycled water.
+Ms. Israel devotes a substantial amount of time to drafting and reviewing legislation and contracts, and negotiating real estate, housing, and development transactions, including drafting agreements for property acquisition and the development of commercial, industrial, and housing projects as well as agreements relating to water mitigation and the use and sale of recycled water.
 Representative projects include senior and family housing projects, hotel developments, auto dealerships and large commercial projects as well as projects for industrial and manufacturing uses.

-She has served as an editor of Chapter One, the Nature of Municipal Corporations, of the League of California Cities, Municipal Law Handbook and was recently awarded a 2015 Amicus Service Award by the International Municipal Lawyers Association which is presented to attorneys who have done exemplary work to protect and advance local government interests.
+She has served as an editor of Chapter One, the Nature of Municipal Corporations, of the League of California Cities, Municipal Law Handbook and was awarded a 2015 Amicus Service Award by the International Municipal Lawyers Association which is presented to attorneys who have done exemplary work to protect and advance local government interests.